kerezsiz42/scanner-operator2/README.md

 ### Helm and Helmify

-Helm is today the industry standard package manager for Kubernetes, so we will use this to create our packaged operator that can later be downloaded deployed and undeployed in a Kubernetes namespace similarly to [Istio](https://istio.io/latest/docs/ambient/install/helm/) without the need of the source code and running `make install` and `make deploy` manually on every change.
+Helm is currently the industry standard package manager for Kubernetes, so we will use it to create our packaged operator that can later be downloaded, deployed, and undeployed in a Kubernetes namespace, similar to [Istio](https://istio.io/latest/docs/ambient/install/helm/), without the need for the source code or manually running `make install` and `make deploy` on every change.

-[Helmify](https://github.com/arttor/helmify) is a tool that creates Helm charts from Kubernetes manifests (the yaml files).
-When running `make helm` it generates a helm chart in the `chart` directory of our repository.
-Our work here consists of copying the right Makefile commands from the documentation and running them appropriately when we create a new version of our software.
+[Helmify](https://github.com/arttor/helmify) is a tool that creates Helm charts from Kubernetes manifests (the YAML files).
+When running `make helm`, it generates a Helm chart in the `chart` directory of our repository.
+Our task here consists of copying the appropriate Makefile commands from the documentation and executing them correctly when we create a new version of our software.

 ```Makefile
 .PHONY: helm